 '''

 from socket import

 Get socket functions

 serverSocket = socket(AF INET, SOCK STREAM)

+The following line allows you to rerun the server right away after killing it.

+That's useful for testing; otherwise you may have to wait 15-30 seconds each

+time.

+server.setsockopt(SOL SOCKET, SO REUSEADDR, 1)

 Prepare a server socket on a particular port

 #Fill in code to set up the port

 while True:

 Establish the connection

 print('Ready to serve...')

 connectionSocket, addr =

 #Fill in code to get a connection

-trv:
+try:

 message = # Fill in code to read GET request

 filename = message.split()[1]

-Fill in security code
+Fill in code to provide security

 f = open(filename)

 outputdata = # Fill in code to read data from the file

+f.close()

 Send HTTP header line(s) into socket

 Fill in code to send header(s)

 Send the content of the requested file to the client

 for i in range(0, len(outputdata)):

 connectionSocket.send(outputdata[i].encode())

-connectionSocket.send("r\n".encode())
+connectionSocket.send("\r\n".encode())

 connectionSocket.close()

 except IOError:

 #Send response message for file not found

 Fill in

 Close client socket

 Fill in

 '''